DavudForce/TCI-Auto-Interaction/README.md

 - Customizable warning styles in settings

 ## How to download
-- Download the latest version from GitHub Releases.
+- Download the source code from GitHub Releases.
 - Goto https://sendgb.com/cmMQUeBVbw1 and enter the password.
+Two files should be downloaded in one file.
-- copy the "server" folder (inside the downloaded folder) into the same directory that the executable located in.
+- Copy the "server" folder (inside the downloaded folder) into the same directory that the executable located in.
 - Make sure you have .NET8 (or later) Runtime installed.
+- Make sure you have `WebView2` NuGet package installed (if not, paste and run this code in your Package Manager Console: `Install-Package Microsoft.Web.WebView2`)
+- Compile the solution.
 - Run the application.

 ## How to Use